Differentiated instruction examples to maximize student learning

 Teaching to the “average” works for some students sometimes, but it is rarely enough to support every learner.
 Although differentiation has become an educational buzzword in the past few years, the idea behind the term is essential in today’s classrooms, especially post-pandemic.

 In other words, instruction is based on the needs and preferences of each individual student within their learning environment.
-While that can certainly be difficult to achieve, it is important to note that differentiated instruction can help increase both student engagement and achievement.
+While that can certainly be difficult to achieve, it is important to note that a differentiated classroom can help increase both student engagement and achievement.

 How to use tech to differentiate instruction for students